|

 17 to 28.
 In addition to the kaiten pilots, more than 600 men died as eight

-Japanese submarines carrying kaiten were sunk.
+Japanese submarines carrying kaiten were sunk by enemy attacks.
 [3]

 The museum's exhibits are arranged generally in